duynguyen/ai-function-lab/module5.md

     This code will:

-    1. Invoke the `/sensei/1.0/sensei-imagequality` action with a parameter named `image` set to the `imageObject` parameter (previously defined in the base composition code and extracted from the asset created event).
+    1. Invoke the `/ai-lab/1.0/imagequality` action with a parameter named `image` set to the `imageObject` parameter (previously defined in the base composition code and extracted from the asset created event).

     2. Retain the result received from running the action for further use

 ## Try it!
 1. Switch back into the **Adobe I/O Runtime Shell** and preview your updated composition flow with your changes.
-Make sure it contains the `sensei-imagequality` action in the visualization as shown below before moving on:
+Make sure it contains the `imagequality` action in the visualization as shown below before moving on:

        app preview ~/ai-function-lab/exercises/exercise-1/composition.js